-Corded drill with a 6-amp motor and 2,500 rpm.
+Corded drill with a 6-amp motor and 2,500 revolutions per minute.
 Variable-speed dial is built into the switch.
-Lighter weight at 3.1 lbs.
+Lighter weight at 3.1 pounds.
 Keyless chuck.
 Designed with mods in mind, specifically an optional hook or side handle.
 4 drill bits included along with a case.
 5-year warranty.

-The corded 120V, 5.2-amp drill provides a reliable 0-1,500 rpm.
-Keyless chuck for fast bit changes, and a ”constant power” button keeps the drill turning.
+The corded 120-volt, 5.2-amp drill provides a reliable 0-1,500 revolutions per minute.
+Keyless chuck for fast bit changes, and a constant power button keeps the drill turning.
 Users are pleased with the ergonomic, comfortable grip.
 With proper use, this drill can handle some fairly heavy-duty, multi-day projects.

-The keyless chuck often arrives wound too tight –really tight, causing users a struggle to loosen it.
+Keyless chuck often arrives wound too tight.
 Additional screwdriver or drill bits need to be purchased separately.
 The cord is shorter than some would like.
-And there’s only a 30-day return window.

-The variable speed setting is way too variable, jumping between too slow and way too fast – a risky bet on more delicate projects.
-And some reported noticeable wobble when drilling, knocking out precision.
+The variable speed setting is way too variable, jumping between too slow and way too fast.

-This 6 amp, 2,500 rpm drill weighs 4 lbs. and comes with a 3-year limited warranty.
+This 6-amp, 2,500 revolutions per minute drill weighs 4 pounds and comes with a 3-year limited warranty.
 Its 6-foot long power cord is a decent length.
 With a sturdy feel despite its plastic casing, users are very happy with the power this puts out.

-Louder than lower-powered drills and blows a lot of air during use – annoying in sawdust-filled shops.
-Its hair-trigger pull requires caution and variable speed is “useless.”
-The keyless chuck tends to loosen over time.
-And it reportedly doesn’t offer much torque during heavier jobs.
+Louder than lower-powered drills and blows a lot of air during use.
+Keyless chuck loosens over time.
+Lacking torque for heavier jobs.

-This corded drill features a 3 amp motor boasting 2,700 rpm.
+This corded drill features a 3-amp motor boasting 2,700 revolutions per minute.
 A keyless chuck makes switching bits easy.
-The 6-foot-long cord makes life a bit easier when working.
+The 6-foot cord makes life a bit easier when working.

-Does not have variable speed, meaning it goes from 0 to 100 in an instant – affecting control.
+Doesn't have variable speed, meaning it goes from 0 to 100 in an instant, affecting control.
 A few users reported nonworking or defective drills on arrival.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.